ln-komandur/nextcloud-on-ubuntu/README.md

 ## Prepare the dedicated partition to save nextcloud server's data (user) files

-1. Create a separte disk partition of desired size and format it as `ext4` using GParted / KDE Partition Manager
+1. Create a separate partition of desired size and format it as `ext4` using GParted / KDE Partition Manager
-2. Create a directory to mount that partition agnostic of users logged on the PC on which the nextcloud server is running `sudo mkdir /media/all-users-nextcloud`
+2. Follow the steps in [Create common mount points for partitions shared by all users and include them in fstab](https://github.com/ln-komandur/linux-utils/blob/master/common-mountpoints.md)
-3. **Assign the ownership of that directory** (to-be partition mount point for nextcloud server's data (user) files) to the web-root
+3. `sudo chown www-data:www-data /media/all-users-nextcloud/ -R` #**Assign the ownership of the mount point for the nextcloud server's data partition** to the web-root
-`sudo chown www-data:www-data /media/all-users-nextcloud/ -R`
-4. Get the UUID of the partition at its current mount point using one of the below `ls -l /media/`
-`sudo blkid | grep UUID=`
-5. Edit `/etc/fstab` to include information to mount the partition at the `/media/all-users-nextcloud` directory

-`sudo nano /etc/fstab`
-and add the line
-`UUID=<UUID of the partition><tab>/media/all-users-nextcloud<tab>ext4<tab>noauto,nosuid,nodev,noexec,nouser,nofail<tab>0<tab>0` at the end of the fstab file

-The options at the end of this line mean the following
-* `noauto` - do not mount this partition at boot time
-* `nosuid` - ignore / disregard the setguid (sticky bit) if set
-* `nodev` - cannot contain special devices as a security precaution
-* `noexec` - binaries cannot be executed in this partition
-* `nouser` - only root can mount this partition.
-In the current context, this setting is intentional to act like a server switch to make the data folder available to nextcloud clients only if root mounts it
-* `nofail` - ignore device errors if any

-6. Check if the partition can be mounted at the new mount point by `sudo mount -a`

 ## Install and Enable PHP Modules